Wed

 Meetup

-The 2023 Washington Region Vision Zero Summit will take place primarily over Zoom on Wednesday, June 14th, 2023 between 9:00AM and 5:00PM.
-We will also have a small amount of optional in-person programming that evening, with more details to be announced soon.
+The 2023 Washington Region Vision Zero Summit took place primarily over Zoom on Wednesday, June 14th, 2023 between 9:00AM and 5:00PM.
+We also had a small amount of optional in-person programming from 6:00PM to 8:30PM that evening at MLK Library (901 G St NW, Washington, DC 20001) in their fifth floor event space.
+See below for more information about our speakers, as well as recordings of each session!

-The theme of this year’s summit is Community Engagement and Safe Streets.
-We’ll dive into how we as practitioners, decision makers, and advocates can authentically seek and incorporate community feedback and build lasting community buy-in for safer streets.
+The theme of this year’s summit was Community Engagement and Safe Streets.
+Throughout the day, we explored how we as practitioners, decision makers, and advocates can authentically seek and incorporate community feedback and build lasting community buy-in for safer streets.

-This year’s summit is Pay-What-You-Can for all registrants.
+This year’s summit was Pay-What-You-Can for all registrants.

 Speakers and Panels

-District Department of Transportation Vision Zero: Looking Back and Ahead: The 2022 DC Vision Zero Update and Mechanisms for Stakeholder Engagement
+Vision Zero, Looking Back and Ahead: The 2022 DC Vision Zero Update and Mechanisms for Stakeholder Engagement

-A member of the DC Vision Zero Team and the Automated Traffic Enforcement camera program director will present key aspects of the 2022 DC Vision Zero Update, with a focus on engagement, followed by comments, critique, and a look at what communication and community input modalities could be attempted in the future.
-They’ll be joined by a pedestrian advocate with long experience as former chair and co-chair of the Pedestrian Advisory Council and a person very knowledgeable about street safety improvement programs, the variety of interventions available, and which have proven more and less successful, and which have not been sufficiently attempted in the District.
+A member of the D.C.
+Vision Zero Team and DDOT’s Automated Traffic Enforcement program director will present key aspects of the 2022 DC Vision Zero Update, with a focus on public engagement, followed by comments, critique, and communication and community input modalities that could be attempted in the future.
+The government representatives will be joined by D.C. community members knowledgeable about street safety improvement programs, interventions available, and which have proven more and less successful, and which have not been sufficiently attempted in the District.
 This presentation is for both a general audience and those interested in zeroing in on one enforcement mechanism on which a variety of community views exist.

 Keynote: Maryland Secretary of Transportation Paul Wiedefeld